 Federal Internal Revue Service Whistleblower Law: Allows people to bring lawsuits against individuals and companies whom they believe committed fraud against the government.

 Common Types of Tax Fraud/Tax Evasion

 If you want to report tax fraud or tax evasion, here is some contact information that may help:

-If you have been charged with either tax fraud or tax evasion, or if you're under audit and believe such charges may be filed, you really need to speak with an attorney.
-Get started today with a free legal review of your situation from a local attorney.
+Conviction under Michigan's tax evasion and tax fraud laws will result in criminal and/or civil penalties.
+If you've been charged with either tax fraud or tax evasion in Michigan, or if you're under audit and believe such charges may be filed, it's a really good idea to speak with a local tax attorney.